slaclab/pydm-tutorial/docs/source/action/designer_main.rst

   * **Step 3.4.**

-    The fourth widget that we will add is a ``QLabel``, which will be updated with the result of the calculation of beam position in the next section (:ref:`LittleCode`):
+    The fourth widget that we will add is a ``Label``, which will be updated with the result of the calculation of beam position in the next section (:ref:`LittleCode`):

     #.
 Drag and drop a ``Label`` into the ``Vertical Layout`` that was added in